What crisis? Russians keep calm for now as rouble slide gathers pace

 The central bank has spent over $40 billion defending the rouble since March, when Russia annexed the Crimean Peninsula from Ukraine, sparking the worst crisis in East-West relations since the Cold War.

-Subsequent Western sanctions and Russian counter-measures have deterred foreign investment, exacerbated an economic slowdown, fuelled inflation and starved Russian firms of the dollars and euros they need to service their overseas debts.
+Subsequent Western sanctions and Russian counter-measures have deterred foreign investment, exacerbated an economic slowdown, fueled inflation and starved Russian firms of the dollars and euros they need to service their overseas debts.

 On Friday, the rouble hit a new all-time low of 44.46 to the dollar in trading on the Moscow Exchange, down some 8 percent since the start of September alone.

-Yet the Russian retail banks Sberbank and VTB 24, a subsidiary of VTB Bank, said that, while they had seen a slight uptick in retail demand for currency-changing services recently, demand was not comparable to the level seen in March.
-Gazprombank said demand for foreign currency was not out of the ordinary.
+Yet the Russian retail banks Sberbank (SBER.MM) and VTB 24, a subsidiary of VTB Bank (VTBR.MM), said that, while they had seen a slight uptick in retail demand for currency-changing services recently, demand was not comparable to the level seen in March.
+Gazprombank GZPRI.RTS said demand for foreign currency was not out of the ordinary.

 Central bank data show that monthly retail demand for foreign currency spiked to about $14 billion in March, twice the level of a year earlier, but had fallen back to average levels by July, the latest period for which data was available.